 Now, I don’t want to paint the Czech as being stuck in the past (but the fact that the FRIENDS theme song is still played in bars doesn’t help my case).
 So, if you are looking for a taste of more modern Czech life, one that highlights their leap into the 21st century after their 40 years relapse into the Dark Ages, Czech out (damn it I have to stop) Zlute Lanze.
 It is a multipurpose venue, set up on the “beach” of the Charles River with an atmosphere that is true to their Avante-Garde history.

 This place is more than just a beer garden.
-It has everything: pizza restaurants, outside grilling, picnicking on grass or on the beach, concerts, volleyball, table tennis, and something untranslatable called NOHEJBAL?
+This beer garden has everything: pizza restaurants, outside grilling, picnicking on grass or on the beach, concerts, volleyball, table tennis, and something untranslatable called NOHEJBAL?

 They have restaurants that serve more international foods (and have finally understood that a salad is not just a piece of parsley on your plate but can consist of many items found in a garden).
 Don’t worry, they still have the traditional meals you expected to soak up your beer induced coma with because they offer a wide WIDE selection of beverages that goes beyond the traditional Pilsner and Kozel – this place has clearly embraced international trade.